-Often Dallas and Fort Worth employees who are victims of employment discrimination lose their jobs through either the employer’s direct efforts to terminate the employee or by the employer’s indirect efforts to harass the employee until he or she feels like there is no choice but to quit (this is known as constructive termination).
+Often Texas employees who are victims of employment discrimination lose their jobs through either the employer’s direct efforts to terminate the employee or by the employer’s indirect efforts to harass the employee until he or she feels like there is no choice but to quit (this is known as constructive termination).
 In most cases, employees discriminated against in a Texas workplace do not want to return.
 However, occasionally some employees want to return.
-Today’s post will discuss the basics behind reinstatement as a remedy for employment discrimination in Dallas and Fort Worth.
+Today’s post will discuss the basics behind reinstatement as a remedy for employment discrimination in Texas.

 Why an employee might want reinstatement as a remedy to employment discrimination